Ministers accused of ‘playing fast and loose’ with migration backlog figures

 Many of these cases involve asylum seekers presenting as children who are undergoing age verification, the Government department said.

-Labour, and the think tank Migration Watch UK, meanwhile questioned what had happened to migrants whose claims had been refused.

-Alp Mehmet, the chairman of Migration Watch UK, which argues for lower migration, said: “The Government is playing fast and loose with the figures.
+Alp Mehmet, the chairman of Migration Watch UK, a think tank which argues for lower migration, said: “The Government is playing fast and loose with the figures.
 The public will not be fooled by smoke and mirrors.”

 Mr Mehmet added that the UK’s grant rate for asylum applications was “a lenient exception compared to most of Europe and almost three times the rate in France” and questioned whether the Government knew where “the 25,550 who were refused asylum are now”.